Scalf99/e/README.md

 - Replace placeholder IDs and tokens with your actual Discord IDs and bot token
 - The Discord bot example requires Discord.js v14 or later
 - For production use, you may want to add additional error handling
+- With no Discord token on the server, you'll receive a basic transcript with placeholder messages